xAikq/bettergit/docs/USER_GUIDE.md

 1. Stage your changes with `bg add` (all files) or `bg add path/to/file.py` (selection).
 2. Run `bg suggest`, review or edit the proposed message, confirm with `c` to commit.
 3. Publish the branch with `bg push`.
 On the first run the command adds `-u origin <branch>` automatically.
 4. Clean up merged branches with `bg delete-branch feature/foo --remote-delete` to remove both local and remote copies.
+If the local branch is already gone, use `bg delete-remote-branch feature/foo` to clean up the remote.

 ## Command cheat sheet